0x0A-H0XT0N/content-archiver/README.md

 # DESCRIPTION

-MGTOW Archive is a Multi OS, Python3 CLI program designed to download, store, update and share large quantities of youtube videos and channels.
+Content Archiver is a Multi OS, Python3 CLI program designed to download, store, update and share large quantities of youtube videos and channels.
 Keep in mind that small quantities of video can be downloaded just as easy.